BurntSushi/rfcs/text/0000-simd-redux.md

 At a higher level, the actual use cases for these specialty instructions are boundless.
 SIMD intrinsics are used in graphics, multimedia, linear algebra, text search and more.
-The ubiquity of vendor dependent intrinsics is so far reaching that discovering a new algorithm using specific SIMD dependent intrinsics is generally considered to be a publishable result.
+The ubiquity of vendor dependent intrinsics is so far reaching that discovering a new algorithm using specific SIMD intrinsics is generally considered to be a publishable result.
 Therefore, it is paramount that a low level language like Rust provide access to a *familiar* API that provides vendor dependent intrinsics.

 ## A Brief Survey
 [motivation-survey]: #motivation-survey